-Before I went to college, I spent hours poring over must-have packing lists on the internet.
+Before I went to college, I spent hours poring over must-have college packing lists on the internet.
 Unfortunately, I discovered the hard way that some of those lists are outdated, or have forgotten some basic necessities.

 That’s why we’re covering all the bases with our guide to clothes for college, and this week is all about accessories.
 Not just any accessories, though.
 We’re talking about useful, practical things that you’ll use all the time.